Three-point hitch: Size categories

-There are also variants to the above categories denoted by N (narrow).
-These utilize the pin sizes of the listed category, but the width of a category one step lower.
-The N variations are common in "quick hitches" and allow larger tractors to easily hook onto smaller utility implements.
+Narrow hitches (designated "N") utilize the pin size of a listed category and the spacing of a category one step lower.
+These variations are common in "quick hitches" and allow larger tractors to easily hook onto smaller utility implements.

 History

 Before the 1940s, most hitching of farm implements to tractors was done simply with a drawbar, on the same principle as a modern tow hitch.
 The drawbar was a flat bar with holes in it, and the implements were trailers, with tongues that attached to the drawbar with a pin through a hole.
 The main reason why this was the default hitching idea is that it was the natural follow-on from the days of horse-drawn implements, which were towed as trailers by the horse or team (and often had an operator's seat).
 In fact, for decades during the mechanisation of agriculture in Europe and North America, as tractors gradually replaced horses in increasing degrees, existing implements from the horse era were often what the tractor pulled.
 Towing with a drawbar is a good, practical system for many purposes, and it has continued to be used even up to today, but the three-point hitch outperforms it in several ways (described below).